-In fact, the entire experience of getting caught and thrown in jail was like her own version of death.
+The entire experience of getting caught and thrown in jail was like her own version of death.
 The old Natalie, who dutifully obeyed her father even when he shouted contradictory demands, who never once complained as her brother hit her, truly died sometime in the night.
-Out of her ashes was born a stranger.
-This new person was more determined, wiser and very courageous.
+Out of her ashes was born a stranger: more determined, wiser, and very courageous.

-Surrounded by that thought, Natalie managed to finally fall asleep in the cold, smelly cell.
-She was busy doing just that when there was a noise at her door and it opened waking her and revealing a tall annax guard.
+And with that thought, Natalie managed to finally fall asleep in the cold, smelly cell.
+In what seemed like a moment later, there was the noise of the door opening, waking her as it revealed a tall annax guard.

 “Come with me,” he said.